yuekaizhang/dynamo/deploy/dynamo/operator/README.md

 ## Overview

-This operator automates the deployment and lifecycle management of `DynamoDeployment` resources in Kubernetes clusters.
+This operator automates the deployment and lifecycle management of `DynamoGraphDeployment` resources in Kubernetes clusters.

 Built with [Kubebuilder](https://book.kubebuilder.io/), it follows Kubernetes best practices and supports declarative configuration through CustomResourceDefinitions (CRDs).